 In Madagascar, deforestation is a big issue: In 2019, 99% of the population used firewood and charcoal for cooking, while only 1% of the households were using improved stoves.
-This is one reason why hundreds of thousands hectares of forest area disappear every year.
+This is one reason why hundreds of thousands of hectares of forest area disappear every year.
 As a result, the country’s biodiversity suffers.
 At the same time, respiratory infections are caused by the combustion of solid biomass.
 All this makes Madagascar a highly relevant target country for improved cookstove interventions.
 EnDev’s implementation partner ADES strengthens the local cookstove production capacities, offering improved stoves for households as well as social institutions and productive use.

 Technologies used in this project

-- People with access to modern cooking energy: 171,000*
+- People with access to modern cooking energy: 372,343*

-- *Target achievements until December 2019
+- *Achievements until December 2022

 The project strategy is to develop an expanded local production capacity for improved cookstoves, and to ensure a sustainable market in urban and peri-urban areas in Madagascar.
 Implementation partner for EnDev is the Swiss NGO Association pour le Dévelopment de l’Energie Solaire (ADES).
 ADES is active in Madagascar since 2002.

-So far, as key intervention, EnDev co-financed the establishment of a new production centre in Fianarantsoa, to increase the productivity and number of assembly lines for a stove factory.
+So far, as a key intervention, EnDev co-financed the establishment of new production centres in Fianarantsoa and Antananarivo, to increase the productivity and number of assembly lines for a stove factory.
 Different types of the so-called OLI stoves are built, both for wood and charcoal combustion, allowing a fuel reduction of 50-65 percent per meal.
 Moreover, the production of metal casings was introduced in Madagascar, which previously needed to be imported from Italy.
 The local production resulted in decreasing overall costs and an increased employment level.